 Main Street Program

 Start-ups and emerging small businesses breathe new life into communities all around North Dakota, Montana, and western Minnesota.
-The purpose of Dakota Business Lending’s Main Street Program is to encourage the creation and stability of small businesses across the state.
+Dakota Business Lending created the Main Street Loan program in 2009 to encourage the creation and stability of small businesses across the state.
 We invested over $400,000 dollars to create the Main Street Program to support start-ups and emerging small businesses.
 This program is completely funded by Dakota Business Lending and does not utilize any state or federal support.

 Women’s Business Summit

 Dakota Business Lending sees first-hand how women are making a difference in the world of small business, which is why we are a proud partner of the Women’s Business Summit.
 The WBS is a summit to bring women in North Dakota together to inspire entrepreneurism and personal growth, provide career advancement and business development skills, and connect women with resources and opportunities.
 By forging partnerships, we are helping make a difference in women’s lives in North Dakota.

 Small, start‐up, and home‐based businesses are the engine of economic growth and job creation.
 This is why we became a Trustee of Kiva in 2014.
 This non-profit organization Kiva serves entrepreneurs in the U.S. who are looking for microfinance loans.
 Our endorsement with Kiva expands financial opportunities, reduces capital costs, and enhances connections between the borrowers and lenders.
 Specifically, we can access up to $25,000 at a zero percent rate for small businesses.
 To date, Dakota Business Lending has sponsored 14 small businesses for a total of $82,000.